 Flowering plant in the Botanical Gardens of Charles University, Prague, Czech Republic

 Photograph by: Karelj

-Phytolacca acinosa is a Perennial up to 1.50 metres tall.
+Phytolacca acinosa is a perennial plant that can grow up to 1.50 metres tall.

 It has edible, medicinal and miscellaneous uses.